Published: March 13, 2020

 Reach out to your planner, your venue, and your vendors to get their advice and hear how other couples in your area with similar wedding dates are handling the situation.
 Start the conversation with your vendors about what your options look like, and the financial implications, if you need to postpone.
 If you haven’t hired a planner, now is a good time to hire one, suggests San Francisco-based photographer Courtney Yee of Photoflood Studio.
 A wedding planner can provide valuable advice, help you manage conversations and negotiations with vendors, and review contracts and insurance policies, which are especially important right now given the increased likelihood of needing to enact cancellation clauses.

-Consider a private ceremony or a live-streamed wedding
+Consider a private ceremony, virtual wedding, or micro-wedding

 Check your wedding insurance